Sayn-Wittgenstein-Sayn: Counts of Sayn-Wittgenstein-Sayn, Second Creation

-Count William III's sons from his second marriage with Anna Ottilie of Nassau-Weilburg became Counts of Sayn-Wittgenstein-Sayn.
-The branch became extinct in 1846 with the death of Count Gustaf zu Sayn-Wittgenstein-Sayn.
+Count William III's sons from his second marriage with Countess Anna Ottilie of Nassau-Weilburg (1582-1635) became Counts of Sayn-Wittgenstein-Sayn.
+The branch became extinct in 1846 with the death of Count Gustaf zu Sayn-Wittgenstein-Sayn (1811-1846).

 Princes of Sayn-Wittgenstein-Sayn

-Count Ludwig Franz II of Sayn-Wittgenstein-Berleburg-Ludwigsburg (1694–1750) founded a branch which in 1834 became Prussian princes of Sayn-Wittgenstein-Berleburg-Ludwigsburg and in 1861 princes of Sayn-Wittgenstein-Sayn.
+Count Ludwig Franz II of Sayn-Wittgenstein-Berleburg-Ludwigsburg (1694–1750) founded a branch which in 1834 became Prussian Princes of Sayn-Wittgenstein-Berleburg-Ludwigsburg and in 1861 Princes of Sayn-Wittgenstein-Sayn.
 The present head of this branch is Alexander, Prince zu Sayn-Wittgenstein-Sayn (born 1943), the 7th prince.